alxstudent-se/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #include <stdio.h>
 /**
  * main - Prints all possible combinations of a pair of
- * two digit numbers, without any repetition whatsoever.
+ * two digit numbers, without any repetition whatsoever (*
-(*
  * Return: 0 on success.
  */